How To Sell Courses Online in 2022 Better Than Your Competition

 - the level at which you should address them (e.g., beginner, intermediate, advanced)

 - what type of course might work best (on-demand, live online seminar, etc.) for your online business, and

 - how best to position your online course in the market (who to target it at, what language to use, whether it should be a premium or budget offering, etc.)

 Naturally, you won’t be able to get exact answers to all of that in advance – otherwise everybody would be making a killing selling online courses! – but there are good ways to get as much insight as possible.

 These begin with learning as much as you can from whatever audience you currently have.
 Even if you have only a handful of followers, gathering feedback informally such as comments on social media, or talking with these people individually and in groups (e.g., in a Zoom session) is essential for understanding what their challenges really are and how an online course might help.

 If you have a larger audience, you still need to talk with them, but may also take advantage of approaches like surveying.

 In addition to engaging directly with your audience, I’ve written in detail about a range of steps you can take to validate your online course idea by leveraging searching, listening, asking, and testing techniques.
 Be sure to check that out.

 2. Build your audience

-It’s true you don’t need much of an audience to sell some initial registrations, but realistically, you have to build up a decent sized audience over time if you expect for selling courses to be more than the occasionally extra pocket cash.
+It’s true you don’t need much of an audience to sell some initial registrations, but realistically, you have to build up a decent sized audience over time if you expect for selling courses to be a substantial additional revenue stream rather than just extra pocket cash.
 This goes double if you want online courses to bring in passive revenue.